Jeunese/jeunese.github.io/docs/voice-and-tone.md

 ## Voice and tone, or tone of voice?

 It can be hard differentiating voice (character) from tone (attitude) with concrete examples.
+Rather than attempting to reconcile the differences in opinion about the nature of voice and tone in writing, it might be more useful to consider both concepts as part of a whole.

-Adding to the confusion, the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human) (2018) says that the *message*, rather than voice, is *what* you say, and that voice is *how* you say it, with tone being *an aspect of* voice, alongside personality, substance, and style.
+The [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human) (2018) says that the *message*, rather than voice, is *what* you say, and that voice is *how* you say it, with tone being *an aspect of* voice, alongside personality, substance, and style.
 Voice then becomes a group of multiple features or a delivery mechanism of sorts.

-Rather than attempting to reconcile the differences in opinion about the nature of voice and tone in writing, it might be more useful to consider both concepts as part of a whole.
+If voice and tone don't operate independently, it is useful to consider them jointly in making decisions about writing style.
+For this reason, we refer to our **tone of voice** rather than "voice and tone".
 Specifically, it makes sense to define voice as the parameter within which tone can operate.

-With this in mind, this style guide defines the difference between voice and tone as similar to the difference between "traits" and "states" in human psychology: you can be a friendly person (trait), but also exhibit more or less friendliness depending on the situation or who you're interacting with (state).
+Under this logic, the difference between voice and tone as similar to the difference between "traits" and "states" in human psychology.
+You can be a friendly person (trait), but also exhibit more or less friendliness (state)depending on the situation or who you're interacting with.
 Similarly, you can adopt a friendly voice across platforms, but you can also be more or less friendly depending on the situation and audience (tone).

-If voice and tone don't operate independently, it is useful to consider them jointly in making decisions about writing style.
-For this reason, we can refer to our **tone of voice** rather than "voice and tone".

 ## Our tone of voice